rami-mochaourab/coalition-formation/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](gpl.md) for more details.

-# Reference
+## Reference

-When using the code, cite the associated paper with the following bibtex entry
+When using the code, please cite the associated paper with the following bibtex entry:

     @Article{Mochaourab2017,
-    Title                    = {Distributed Clustering for Multiuser Networks through Coalition Formation}, Author                   = {Rami Mochaourab and Eduard Jorswieck and Mats Bengtsson}, Journal                  = IEEE Signal Processing Magazine,
+    Title                    = {Distributed Clustering for Multiuser Networks through Coalition Formation}, Author                   = {Rami Mochaourab and Eduard Jorswieck and Mats Bengtsson}, Journal                  = {IEEE Signal Processing Magazine},
     Note                     = {submitted}
     }